zmsy/zmsy.github.io/content/blog/bye-hugo-hello-astro/index.md

 I'm going with [Astro.build](https://astro.build/) as my static site generator and I'm hoping to make the developer experience better.
 It met a number of criteria I was looking for.
 I was inspired after reading through [the launch post for Astro 2.0](https://astro.build/blog/astro-2/).

 - **Good Developer Experience** - This was the primary goal this time around.
 I want developing this site to be intuitive and enjoyable.
 - **Typescript integration** - After using Typescript in my frontend and backend-related work for the past few years, it's hard to go back.
-I want everything typed, I want as much of that generated for me as possible, and I don't want to have to
+I want everything typed, I want as much of that generated for me as possible, and I don't want to have to do much work to make that happen.
 - **Vite-based builds** - I love Vite as a devtool and want to use it more.
 - **Ship less code to the client** - This was quite appealing for my own conundrum of 1. framework-based interactivity but 2. no heavy runtime.
 - **Preact support** - I've wanted to continue using Preact if I could.
 I think it's just an incredible technology, in how much of the React API it supports while being so small.
 The best part is how compatible it is with React, so if I find it too incompatible I'll just switch Astro to use React itself.